bilunsun/HearingAId/README.md

 Primary challenge encountered is the installation of Pytorch.
 To install Pytorch, I built it from the pytorch repo, because the architecture of the Pi 4 is `aarch64`, and there are no available wheels for this architecture from pip.

-To install PyTorch from scratch:
+To install PyTorch from scratch, you will need a minimum of 5.5 GB of RAM (swap + real memory) with the settings below.
+If parts of the build fail, try reducing the number of jobs to 1 or 2.

 ```
 # The usual sudo update and upgrade
 sudo apt-get update && sudo apt-get upgrade